Kushagra1taneja/Kushagra1taneja/README.md

 ### 🚀 About Me

-- 🎓 Studying B.Tech in Computer Science and Engineering at Indian Institute of Information Technology Vadodara International Campus Diu
+- 🎓 Studying B.Tech in Computer Science and Engineering at Indian Institute of Information Technology Vadodara
 - 🌱 Currently learning Deep learning and cloud computing
 - 💼 Looking for internship/Job opportunities for 2026
 - ⚡ Fun fact: I love playing football and video games in my free time